iswoody2/Capstone_Project-Online-Resume/README.md

-README: Ian's Resume Capstone Project 📄✨
+Ian's Resume Capstone Project 📄✨

 Welcome to Ian's Resume Capstone Project, a dynamic, self-contained web page that serves as a showcase of my professional journey, educational accomplishments, and ongoing projects!
 This resume goes beyond the conventional, offering a responsive, visually engaging, and interactive experience. 🚀